 Deviation, Twice Removed is a duet inspired by research into genetic memory – the biological transmission of memory and experiences through DNA.
 What if your tendencies, instincts, fears and anxieties were not your own, but those of the men and women who came before?
 Are these connections an unfortunate tangle, or a comfort?
 How do you recognize and interact with the source of yourself, if it exists in another time?

-Originally created at Trinity Laban Conservatoire in London under the mentorship of faculty Tony Thatcher and Kate Johnson, Deviation, Twice Removed was one of eight student pieces selected to be produced in the Bonnie Bird Theatre in June 2016.
+Originally created at Trinity Laban Conservatoire in London under the mentorship of faculty Tony Thatcher and Kate Johnson, Deviation, Twice Removed was one of eight student pieces selected for production in the Bonnie Bird Theatre in June 2016.
 The duet was performed by Sayaka Akitsu and Mengqian Shi.

 The process was rooted in improvisation.
 We spent time exploring how to dance as if in physical contact with each other, but from a distance.
 Feeling and reacting to the nuances in each other’s movement, and building a contentious yet unbreakable relationship between the two dancers, was integral to the performance.